jtilly/knitroR/README.md

 ```
 ### Windows

-I'm assuming that Knitro has been successfully installed and that all environmental variables were set appropriately.
+I'm assuming that Knitro was installed successfully and that all environmental variables were set appropriately.
 In particular, `KNITRODIR` must point to the Knitro installation.

 To install this package under Windows you need to download and install [Rtools](http://cran.r-project.org/bin/windows/Rtools/).